susumuota/kaggleenv/README.md

 ## [Option 1] Setup the environment on GCP

-If you setup environment on GCP, ["AI Platform Notebooks"](https://cloud.google.com/ai-platform/notebooks/docs) service would be easier than ["Compute Engine"](https://cloud.google.com/compute/docs/) (GCE) to setup Kaggle Docker environment.
+If you setup Kaggle Docker environment on GCP, ["AI Platform Notebooks"](https://cloud.google.com/ai-platform/notebooks/docs) service would be easier than ["Compute Engine"](https://cloud.google.com/compute/docs/) (GCE).

 ### Create an AI Platform Notebook